ukritTKK/CryptoFlutter/README.md

 # CryptoFlutter
-An mobile application for tracking and updating Cryptocurrecies price using React Native, Redux
+An mobile application for tracking and updating Cryptocurrecies prices using React Native, Redux